diefenbecker/opencistern/README.md

 Find here ![Version 1030](https://github.com/diefenbecker/zisternenmessung/blob/main/zisterne_1030.bin?raw=true) a already compiled version tested with NodeMCU and Wemos D1 mini

+## Start-Up

+Once the firmware has been flashed to the NodeMCU and everything is correctly wired, the sensor can be commissioned.

+The sensor tries to connect to a configured WLAN.
+If this does not work (which is the case during the first start-up), the sensor creates a WLAN access point with the name "WLAN cistern" which should be found in the smartphone, for example.
+Connect to this WLAN.

+Now call up the address http://192.168.4.1 in the browser of the connected device.
+This address is usually also displayed and linked in the connection settings of the connected WLAN.
+The configuration page of the sensor now opens.

+Enter the SSID and the password of the home WLAN and click on "Save configuration".
+The other settings (cistern form, etc.) can be made later.

+The sensor then restarts and attempts to connect to the home WLAN.
+If this was successful, the access point is no longer accessible and the sensor should have been assigned an IP address in the network.
+This can be looked up in the router (e.g. in the Friztbox under "Home network -> Network").

+If the "WLAN cistern" access point is still visible, the connection to the home WLAN was not successful.
+Then carry out the above steps again.

 ## Use own api

 The measured data can be sent to your own interface via http post.
 A configurable URL is called and the values for the distance and the level in the variables are _abstand and _fuellstand transferred.
 Example: http://server:port/path_to_own_api?abs=_abstand&hoehe=_fuellstand